curlsli/webpack-book/docs/en/extending/01_loaders.md

 A pitch loader can be used to attach metadata to the input to use later.
 In this example, a cache was constructed during the pitching stage, and it was accessed during normal execution.

-T> The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API in detail.
+> The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API in detail.
 You can see all fields available through `this` there.

-{pagebreak}

 ## Conclusion